-The actual derivation takes place in the static function calculate(cubes) which returns a single cube containing the derived variable.
-Its only argument cubes is a CubeList containing all required variables.
+The actual derivation takes place in the static function calculate(cubes) which returns a single cube containing

 Part V Contributions are very welcome

 We greatly value contributions of any kind.
 Contributions could include, but are not limited to documentation improvements, bug reports, new or improved code, scientific and technical code reviews, infrastructure improvements, mailing list and chat participation, community help/building, education and outreach.
 We value the time you invest in contributing and strive to make the process as easy as possible.
 If you have suggestions for improving the process of contributing, please do not hesitate to propose them.